Smoothing Quantile Regression Averaging: A new approach to probabilistic forecasting of electricity prices: Methodology

 \subsubsection{Quantile-based trading strategies}

 The proposed quantile-based trading strategies consist of three steps that are performed each day.
-In Step (1), based on the median forecast ($\hat P^{50\%}$), the trader selects two hours -- one with the lowest price on a given day denoted by $h_1$ and one with the highest price indicated by $h_2$.
-However, if on day $d^*$ the battery is fully discharged ($B_{d^*}=0$), the additional unlimited bid is placed at hour $h^*$.
-In such a case, the trader has to ensure that the additional transaction will take place before hour $h_1$.
-It requires selecting not only two hours, in which the minimum and the maximum prices are most likely to be observed, but also the third hour corresponding to the additional bid, which is no longer a trivial task.
-To address this issue, the linear optimization solver should be used to select the optimal (that is, the most profitable) hours to place offers.
-The maximized function will be equivalent to the following problem (fractions $0.9$ and $\frac{1}{0.9}$ correspond to the battery efficiency):
+In step (1), based on the median forecast ($\hat P^{50\%}$), the trader selects two hours -- one with the lowest price on a given day, denoted by $h_1$, and one with the highest price, denoted by $h_2$.
+However, if the battery is fully discharged on day $d^*$ ($B_{d^*}=0$), an additional unlimited bid will be placed at hour $h^* < h_2$.
+This requires not only choosing two hours where the minimum and maximum prices are most likely to be met, but also selecting hour $h^*$ corresponding to the additional bid, which is no longer a trivial task.
+To solve this problem, the linear optimization solver is used to select the optimal (i.e., most profitable) hours to place bids.
+The maximized function is equivalent to the following problem (the fractions $0.9$ and $\frac{1}{0.9}$ correspond to the battery efficiency):

-By analogy, if $B_{d^*} = 2$, the company will place an additional unlimited offer to sell energy before hour $h_2$.
-To select the transaction hours, the following problem has to be solved:
+Similarly, if $B_{d^*} = 2$, the company will place an additional unlimited offer to sell energy before hour $h_2$.
+To select the transaction hours, the following problem must be solved: